TJRoh01/libes/README.md

 - If you spot a mistake or a vulnerability in this crate or any of its dependencies please open an issue with the **Fix algorithm** template
 - If you want to suggest adding support for a new algorithm, please use the **Add algorithm** template
-- If you believe support for an algorithm should be deprecate, please use the **Deprecate algorithm** template
+- If you believe support for an algorithm should be deprecated, please use the **Deprecate algorithm** template

 For all other issues, please try to include enough information so that it is possible to determine what to do or plan without having to ask too many follow-up questions.